golemfactory/golem-architecture/arch-snapshot/arch.md

 * Algorithm overview

 ### Payments
+The Payment component is a singleton service running in the background of the Golem Node.
+It is responsible for making payments, veryfing payments made by other nodes and accounting.
+The latter pertains to budgeting, aggregating information about the history of Invoices and Debit Notes, including whether they were paid, amounts etc.

 #### Important terms
 - Payment Driver – a component responsible for executing and confirming transactions.